charleskoffler/clprolf/README.md

 What is inheritance in OO programming?
 Inheritance could not be only a copy of attributes and methods, which we could call abusive inheritance when alone.
 In that case, composition should be used instead of inheritance.
 Inheritance has a meaning of being of the same family too.
 In the beginners package of the simol frameworks, we meet empty classes and interfaces, but their job is yet crucial.
 It's because the children classes and interfaces inherits of their sense, and not only of properties and methods.
 Simol allows to secure inheritance and avoid having only a technical inheritance.
 Having roles, added with semantic inheritance control on roles, are a guarantee that we think about a meaning too.
 So a business class can not inherit from a computational class.
 But this could be not enough, and inheritance might be still incoherent.
 A Human class could inherit of a Heart class, because there are both real-world objects simulation.
 That's why the "nature" keyword prevents of having inheritance without being really the same kind of thing.
-So we can see simol roles as a securing of object oriented programming, nothing more, and as if we would proceed the same way as a programmer who would respect good practive rules in OOP.
+So we can see simol roles as a securing of object oriented programming, nothing more, and as if we would proceed the same way as a programmer who would respect good practice rules in OOP.
 That said, simol let us choose the role and interpretation, and simol let us enforce inheritance in case we want to not respect the semantic rules(with "Forced_inh" and "Forced_int_inh").
-So we are sure of flexibility in pratical situations, and that simol is as powerful as classical OO Languages.
+So we are sure of flexibility in practical situations, and that simol is as powerful as classical OO Languages.

 SIMOL FRAMEWORK FOR C# DEVELOPPERS
 As C# is close to Java, a simol C# framework provide attributes like the java annotations, despite Java is the main language in simol.
 It permits to leverage simol in C# too, for the C# users.
 It acts as the java annotations, except for some details.
 The interface and class attributes are more precise by targetting a class or an interface.
 But there is no 'Nature' or 'Contracts', nor 'With_compat' on a local variable, due to C# attributes limitations.
 It is not very important the lack of 'Nature' and 'Contracts', because of the existing ":" in C#, and once the users know the philosophy of simol about this.
 For the "With_compat", the most important is about field and parameters, not about local variables.
 And interfaces names begin by 'I', in C#, they are remarkable.